AnkitAdarsh/gitops-and-kubernetes/README.md

 # GitOps and Kubernetes
-Continuos Deployment with ArgoCD, Jenkins X and Flux
+Continuous Deployment with ArgoCD, Jenkins X and Flux